-A Terms of Reference was released by DFO for 29 January 2016 in relation to Canada's agreement to the Convention on Biological Diversity Aichi Target 11, which includes the goal of conserving 10% of coastal and marine areas by 2020 (DFO 2016j).
-As such, DFO Oceans requested refinement regarding Ecologically and Biologically Significant Areas (EBSAs) identified in the Newfoundland and Labrador (NL) Bioregion; specifically, that DFO Science provide detailed descriptions of sub-components of each EBSA identified during the Placentia Bay - Grand Banks Large Ocean Management Area (PB-GB LOMA) identification process (see § 4.7.1 of the EA [LGL 2014a]), along with geospatially-referenced data layers of sub-components for both the PB-GB LOMA and NL Shelves EBSAs (DFO 2016j).
-In response, DFO reviewed relevant data and developed several geospatially-referenced layers of biological and ecological data for the PB-GB LOMA EBSAs, and compiled an atlas containing spatial data for all 26 EBSAs in the NL Bioregion; this information will be used as a tool in the identification of sub areas that may be of interest to DFO's Oceans program during MPA network development (DFO 2016k).
-DFO since released a Terms of Reference requesting an update and re-evaluation of the PB-GB LOMA to identify EBSAs using the most recent and relevant data available (DFO 2017c).
-A Terms of Reference released by DFO detailed a national peer review in March 2016 in Halifax, NS, to address the needs of DFO Ecosystems and Fisheries Management in seeking scientific advice to develop clear guidance on how to use location data of coral and sponge concentrations in Canadian waters in order to aid the delineation of EBSAs for these species, and to relate these concentrations to the NAFO fishing footprint of bottom contact fisheries (DFO 2016l).
+A Terms of Reference was released by DFO for 29 January 2016 in relation to Canada's agreement to the Convention on Biological Diversity Aichi Target 11, which includes the goal of conserving 10% of coastal and marine areas by 2020 (DFO 2016i).
+As such, DFO Oceans requested refinement regarding Ecologically and Biologically Significant Areas (EBSAs) identified in the Newfoundland and Labrador (NL) Bioregion; specifically, that DFO Science provide detailed descriptions of sub-components of each EBSA identified during the Placentia Bay - Grand Banks Large Ocean Management Area (PB-GB LOMA) identification process (see § 4.7.1 of the EA [LGL 2014a]), along with geospatially-referenced data layers of sub-components for both the PB-GB LOMA and NL Shelves EBSAs (DFO 2016i).
+In response, DFO reviewed relevant data and developed several geospatially-referenced layers of biological and ecological data for the PB-GB LOMA EBSAs, and compiled an atlas containing spatial data for all 26 EBSAs in the NL Bioregion; this information will be used as a tool in the identification of sub areas that may be of interest to DFO's Oceans program during MPA network development (DFO 2016j).
+DFO since released a Terms of Reference requesting an update and re-evaluation of the PB-GB LOMA to identify EBSAs using the most recent and relevant data available (DFO 2017d).
+The PB-GB LOMA EBSAs are now included within the NL Shelves EBSAs, and are no longer recognized as separate units from the NL Shelves Bioregion.
+A Terms of Reference released by DFO detailed a national peer review in March 2016 in Halifax, NS, to address the needs of DFO Ecosystems and Fisheries Management in seeking scientific advice to develop clear guidance on how to use location data of coral and sponge concentrations in Canadian waters in order to aid the delineation of EBSAs for these species, and to relate these concentrations to the NAFO fishing footprint of bottom contact fisheries (DFO 2016k).
 To this end, DFO released a Research Document in November 2016 updating the delineation of significant concentrations and predicted densities of corals and sponges on the east coast of Canada as an essential initial task in the identification of sensitive/significant benthic areas (Kenchington et al. 2016).

-No additional Ecologically and Biologically Significant Areas (EBSAs) have been designated or modified in either the Placentia Bay-Grand Banks Large Ocean Management Area (PG-GB LOMA) or the Scotian Shelf Bioregion since the 2015 or 2016 EA Updates were prepared (see § 4.6 of LGL 2015a, 2016).
-The six PB-GB LOMA EBSAs (Virgin Rocks, Lilly Canyon-Carson Canyon, Southeast Shoal and Tail of the Banks, Southwest Shelf Edge and Slope, St. Pierre Bank, and Laurentian Channel and Slope) and five Scotian Shelf Bioregion EBSAs (Eastern Shoal, Stone Fence and Laurentian Environs, Laurentian Channel Slope, Laurentian Channel Cold Seep, and Scotian Slope) that overlap the Study Area are shown in Figure 4.20.
-The key attributes of these EBSAs are presented in Tables 4.14 and 4.15 of the EA (LGL 2014a).
-One EBSA, Lilly Canyon-Carson Canyon, is partially within the western portion of the 2017 3D AOI; the Laurentian Channel Cold Seep, Laurentian Channel Slope, Scotian Slope, Laurentian Channel and Slope, and Southwest Shelf Edge and Slope EBSAs overlap the western 2D AOI; and the Lilly Canyon-Carson Canyon and Southeast Shoal and Tail of the Banks EBSAs overlap the eastern 2D AOI (Figure 4.20).
+Six NL Shelves Bioregion EBSAs (Virgin Rocks, Lilly Canyon-Carson Canyon, Southeast Shoal and Tail of the Banks, Southwest Shelf Edge and Slope, St. Pierre Bank, and Laurentian Channel and Slope) and five Scotian Shelf Bioregion EBSAs (Eastern Shoal, Stone Fence and Laurentian Environs, Laurentian Channel Slope, Laurentian Channel Cold Seep, and Scotian Slope) that overlap with the Study Area are shown in Figure 4.20.
+One EBSA, Lilly Canyon-Carson Canyon, is partially within the western portion of the 2017 3D AOI; the Laurentian Channel Cold Seep, Laurentian Channel Slope, Scotian Slope, Laurentian Channel and Slope, Southwest Shelf Edge and Slope, and Southeast Shoal and Tail of the Banks EBSAs overlap the western 2D AOI; and the Lilly Canyon-Carson Canyon and Southeast Shoal and Tail of the Banks EBSAs overlap the eastern 2D AOI (Figure 4.20).
+To date, there have been no newly designated or modified EBSAs in association with the NL Shelves or Scotian Shelf Bioregions since the 2016 Update (see § 4.6 in LGL 2016).